HackAndSmash/Ubuntu_Ultimate_Automated_Setup/README.md

-# Ubuntu SBC Setup Script
+# Ubuntu ULTIMATE Setup Script

 A comprehensive, automated setup script for Ubuntu-based Single Board Computers (SBCs) like Raspberry Pi, Orange Pi, and other headless systems.